fidaa-mahboob/weathersense/README.md

 ## Road Map

-- Integrate the backend proxy server with the front end react app.
+- Integrate the backend proxy server with the front end react app. (done)
 - Add a return button for scenario where user wants to search weather info for another location.
+(In progress)

 ## Getting Started with WeatherSense